Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Communication models aren't just abstract diagrams you'll forget after the exam—they're frameworks that explain why misunderstandings happen, how relationships develop through interaction, and what makes some messages land while others fall flat.
+Communication models aren't just abstract diagrams you'll forget after the exam.
+They're frameworks that explain why misunderstandings happen, how relationships develop through interaction, and what makes some messages land while others fall flat.
 You're being tested on your ability to recognize which model best explains a given communication scenario, whether that's a one-way broadcast, a dynamic conversation, or the gradual evolution of how two people relate over time.

 These models identify the specific elements that must align for communication to succeed.
-They're useful for diagnosing where communication breaks down.
+They're useful for diagnosing exactly where communication breaks down.

-These models recognize that communication isn't one-way—receivers respond, and those responses shape subsequent messages.
+These models recognize that communication isn't one-way.
+Receivers respond, and those responses shape subsequent messages.
 Feedback transforms transmission into conversation.

 These models reject the idea of separate "sender" and "receiver" roles entirely.
 Both parties send and receive simultaneously, and meaning emerges from the interaction itself.

-Compare: Basic Transactional vs. Barnlund—both emphasize simultaneity, but Barnlund's model accounts for the multiple layers of cues we process during interaction.
+Compare: Basic Transactional vs. Barnlund: both emphasize simultaneity, but Barnlund's model accounts for the multiple layers of cues we process during interaction.
 Use Barnlund when discussing how environment or cultural background influences face-to-face communication.

 These models view communication as an evolving spiral rather than a single event.
 Past interactions shape present communication, and skills develop through accumulated experience.